Does Bumble Notify the Man When There Is a Match?

 - A Final Word

-Women have 24 hours after a match in order to decide to contact or not to contact.
+Women have 24 hours after a match in order to decide to contact or not to communicate.
 If the woman does send a message, then the man also has 24 hours to respond.
-If either party doesn’t move within their 24 hour window, then the match expires; if both parties respond, then the match becomes durable and doesn’t expire at all, and the conversation can proceed at whatever pace the matched pair likes.
+If either party doesn’t move within their 24-hour window, then the match expires; if both parties respond, then the match becomes durable and doesn’t expire at all, and the conversation can proceed at whatever pace the matched pair likes.

 Does the Guy Know There’s a Match?